Valley News Article, A War of Words

 Ahh, Youth

-I’ve been playing so much guitar of late, it’s been pushing drawing and writing off my plate.
+I’ve been playing so much guitar of late, and chipping away a my larger writing project, that it’s been pushing drawing off my plate.
 Funny how real opportunity cost feels as I get older.
 Time feels abundant as a youth.

 Anywho, here’s an old drawing I found in my files.
 It’s good to be young!